TheAssembler1/SpaceInvaders/README.md

 These binaries should be loaded to memory starting at 0x0100, and at startup, your CPU should jump to 0x0100.
 You should also put two handlers at addresses 0x0000 and 0x0005:

-    The handler at 0x0000 signals the end of the test run.
+    The handler at 0x0000 signals the end of the test run.v

     The handler at 0x0005 is used to communicate the values of the registers C, D and E with the outside world.
 Register C selects from multiple functions: